Abhinith-Bakshi/Traffic-Signs-Classifier-Using-Neural-Networks/README.md

 Then we tested our model with test dataset and the accuracy we obtained was 95%.
 We have also built a GUI in which we have used the saved model (.h5 file) to classify the images that were uploaded into the interface.

+‣ **ABOUT THE DATASET**

+The German Traffic Sign Recognition Benchmark (GTSRB) contains 43 classes of traffic signs, split into 39,209 training images and 12,630 test images.
+The images have varying light conditions and rich backgrounds.
+The dataset is quite varying,  some of the classes have many images while some classes have few images.